BjoernRave/i18n-magic/README.md

 Your CLI toolkit to help you with managing your translations in your project.

-This currently only works for JSON based translation systems, like: [Next-Translate](https://github.com/aralroca/next-translate)
+This currently works for JSON based translation systems

 To use: